yas500/mailbaby-client-php/README.md

 ?>
 ```

-## Documentation for API Endpoints
+## Documentation for API End points

 All URIs are relative to *https://api.mailbaby.net*